duncanleo/wad2-project/README.md

 3. Run `createdb wad2_project_dev` to create a database
 4. Run `yarn db:migrate` to migrate the database

+### Initialising the database with useful data
+The initdata script contains data useful for the app.
+In this case, it will initialise the database with games that we support.

+To do this, run `yarn db:initdata` in a terminal.
+Don't worry about running this too many times - the code here will ensure only 1 copy of data is made.

 ##### Running
 1. Run `yarn dev`